 Meanwhile, the Mock Trial Club posted an impressive finish in what advisor Gerard Ross called “intellectual combat” before losing to Seton Hall Prep.

 parents Sandra and Santos Martinez complained to the board about both discipline issues and a lack of fundraising opportunities.
 With the former, Santos Martinez referred to students being “pantsed” and the incidents being posted by other students on Facebook.
 However, both president Pete Zangari and board attorney Al DeMeo said they would not discuss personnel issues publicly and urged both parents to write a letter to superintendent of schools Joseph Picardo.

 Also, Sandra Martinez complained about overcrowding in the school, which she said added 20 students.
 Business administrator/secretary Edward Appleton assured her that was not the case.

 BHS senior Pooja Patel announced that a fundraiser benefiting the school's chapter of the National Honor Society, of which she is president, will take place Feb.
 29 from 3-8 p.m. at the T.G.I.
 Friday's on Route 3 West in Clifton.
 By showing a flyer that can be obtained through the school, 20 percent of each order will go toward funding social service events.

-  Picardo produced updated enrollment figures for January, noting that the district's nine schools added three students to bring their total to 4,675.
-School No. 9 added 10 students, the largest gain of all.
-School No. 5 gained two students, while Schools No. 4 and No. 8 each added one apiece.
+Picardo produced updated enrollment figures for January, noting that the district's nine schools added three students to bring their total to 4,675. added 10 students, the largest gain of all. gained two students, while Schools No. 4 and each added one apiece.

 Meanwhile, School No. 3 dropped seven students and both BHS and Belleville Middle School lost two students.
-Schools No. 7 and No. 10 remained the same.
+Schools and remained the same.